Quantitative Research Consultancy in terms of:

 - Which name of taste to the greatest extent encourages the purchase?

-- Which name of taste the best communicates selected features of product or branding?
+- Which name of taste best communicates selected features of the product or branding?

 ‘TURF Analysis’ is an analytical technique used to determine the optimal size and composition of the product line (in this case the number of products and their tastes).